BrentSeidel/Ada-Lisp/README.md

 active development so most things are subject to change, especially the program internals.

+## Dependencies and Building
+First, this (obviously) depends on having Ada installed.
+I am using the AdaCore community edition, available here, https://www.adacore.com/download/more AdaCore also provides lots of documentation and tutorial material about Ada.

+Second, you will also need to get the following repository, https://github.com/BrentSeidel/BBS-Ada  It should be installed next to the Ada-Lisp directory.
+{
+-\
+ + - BBS-Ada
+ + - Ada-Lisp
+ ...
+}

+Once all this is done, you can either open lispq.gpr in the GPS (Gnat Programming Studio) IDE and build it that way, or you can used gprbuild on the command line:
+{
+gprbuild lispq.gpr
+}

 ## Interpreter/Compiler
 I am calling this an interpreter, though the boundaries are a bit fuzzy.
 The input text is converted into s-expressions that represent the program.
 The address for the builtin